dejagersh/flyio-off-site/README.md

 ### Configure your databases

-Configure your databases in `config/databases.php`.
-These connections you will need to specify in `config/backup.php` in the `backup.source.databases` key.
+Set up your databases in `config/databases.php`.
+Specify the database connections you want to back up in `config/backup.php`, under the `backup.source.databases` key.

 ### Configure the backup schedule